pegros/PEG_LIST/help/sfpegListCmp.md

 Please refer to **[sfpegMultiQueries_SVC](/help/sfpegMultiQueries.md)** Apex extension class to get an example about how to group the results of multiple SOQL queries in a single list.

+### JSON Object List Field Display

+Please refer to **[sfpegJsonList_SVC](/help/sfpegJson.md)** Apex extension class to get an example about how to display information stored in a standard text field and containing a stringified JSON object list as a standard related list.

 ### Dependent SOQL Queries Execution

 Please refer to **[sfpegDependentQueries_SVC](/help/sfpegDependentQueries.md)** Apex extension class to get an example